 You might wonder why currants and not sultanas.
 Well, they’re what I had and they went very well!

-However, if you prefer to use sultanas, raisins or any other dried fruit then feel free to use what you have!
+However, if you prefer sultanas, raisins, or any other dried fruit, then feel free to use those!

 Serving Suggestions for Spicy Baby Tomato & Sweet Pepper Chutney